RuthOgholi/Tata-Job-Simulation-Project/README.md

 - [References](#references)

 ### Project Overview
+---

 This data analysis project aims to provide insights into the sales performance of an online retail store for a period of one year i.e 2011.
 By analyzing various aspects of the sales data, I sought to identify trends, make data driven recommendations, and gain a deeper understanding of the store’s lucrative opportunities that can be leveraged for expansion.

 ### Dataset Used
+---

 Online Retail Store dataset: The dataset used for this analysis is the ‘Online Retail .xlsx’ file, containing detailed information about each sale by the company.
 - [Dataset](https://github.com/RuthOgholi/Sales-Analysis-Project/blob/ac0e6ccc67b578e9db54fec09703ead3b55f627e/Online%20Retail%20Data%20Set.xlsx)

 ### Data Source
+---
-The ‘Online Retail .xlsx’ dataset was provided by [Tata Group](https://en.wikipedia.org/wiki/Tata_Group) as part of my virtual internship, and all analyses were conducted adhering to the company’s data privacy policies
+The ‘Online Retail .xlsx’ dataset was provided by [Tata Group](https://en.wikipedia.org/wiki/Tata_Group) as part of my virtual internship.

 ### Tools
+---

 - Excel - Data Cleaning/Analysis
   - [Download here](https://microsoft.com)